Yılmaz Güney: Early life and education

 Yılmaz Güney was born in 1937 in the village of Yenice in Adana province.
 His father, Hamit, who was from Siverek in Şanlıurfa province, moved to Yenice after both of his brothers were murdered.
 His mother was from Varto in Muş province.
 His parents migrated to Adana to work as labourers in the cotton fields and the young Yılmaz grew up surrounded by the Kurdish working class.
 Besides working in the fields he had several other jobs including movie delivery boy, horse-cart driver and writing short stories for a local magazine.
 His first article was published in August 1955 and his first poem a week later while he was still attending high school.
 His writing brought him into difficulties with the authorities, especially for a short story he wrote about a person aiming for a better world, which was deemed Communist propaganda and for which he had to stand trial.
 These experiences laid the ground for his future work which generally focused on a realistic portrayal of the downtrodden and marginalised in Turkish society.
-In 1957, Güney started studiying law at Istanbul University but was quickly drawn into the film industry in which he already had connections from his time in Adana.
+In 1957, Güney started studying law at Istanbul University but was quickly drawn into the film industry in which he already had connections from his time in Adana.
 In Istanbul he met the novelist Yasar Kemal, who connected him with other people from Adana working in the Istanbul film industry.

-Film Career in Turkey
+Film career in Turkey

 Through Yeşilçam, the Turkish studio system, a handful of directors, including Atıf Yılmaz, began to use cinema as a means of addressing the problems of the people.
 Until then state-sanctioned melodramas, war films and adaptations of plays had mostly been performed in Turkish theatres.
 The new filmmakers began to shoot and screen more realistic images of Kurdish and Turkish life.
 Yılmaz Güney, a gruff-looking young actor who earned the moniker Çirkin Kral (Turkish: The Ugly King) or "Paşay Naşirîn" in Kurdish, was one of the most popular new names to emerge from this milieu.
 After working as an apprentice screenwriter for and assistant to Atıf Yılmaz, he began appearing in as many as twenty films a year and became one of Turkey's the most popular actors.